ryan-p-randall/ryan-p-randall.github.io/_posts/2025-01-30-instructional-design-short-story.md

 toc: false # true
 comments:
 date: 2025-01-30T20:06:49-6:00
+gerolami-the-library-assemblage: true
+# note: 'The library assemblage: creative institutions in an information society'
+# notes:
+#    - 'The library assemblage: creative institutions in an information society'
+#    - 'Race, Nationalism and the State in British and American Modernism'
 ---

 I recently saw a lot of people, including the author Sarah Pinsker, asking a fun set of questions over on BlueSky.
 (Also, by the way, I'm on BlueSky.)